 The annual SIGIR conference is the major international forum for the presentation of new research results, and the demonstration of new systems and techniques, in the broad field of information retrieval (IR).
-The 44th ACM SIGIR conference will be held online on July 11 to 15, 2021.
-The SIGIR 2021 Doctoral Consortium will provide doctoral students with a unique opportunity to have substantive interaction with other researchers regarding their proposed dissertation research.
+The 45th ACM SIGIR conference will be run as a hybrid conference – in person in Madrid, Spain, with support for remote participation, from July 11th to 15th, 2022.
+The SIGIR 2022 Doctoral Consortium will provide doctoral students with a unique opportunity to have substantive interaction with other distinguished researchers from both academia and industry on their proposed dissertation research.

 Time zone: Anywhere on Earth (AoE)